-Mr. Hutchins handles a variety of patent-related matters, including litigation in federal district court and appeals before the Federal Circuit, client counseling, license drafting and negotiations, patent prosecution and reexamination, and European opposition proceedings.
+John Hutchins handles a variety of patent-related matters, including litigation in federal district court and appeals before the U.S. Court of Appeals for the Federal Circuit, client counseling, license drafting and negotiations, patent prosecution and reexamination, and European opposition proceedings.
 His practice focuses on patent litigation on the trial and appellate level, and he has represented clients in diverse fields, such as consumer electronics, automotive components, medical devices, paper making processes and chemicals, inks, vaccines, pharmaceuticals, e-commerce, and toys and children's products.

-Before joining Kenyon & Kenyon LLP, Mr. Hutchins served as a law clerk to the Honorable Paul V. Gadola, U.S. District Judge for the Eastern District of Michigan.
+Before joining Kenyon, Mr. Hutchins served as a law clerk to the Honorable Paul V. Gadola, U.S. District Judge for the Eastern District of Michigan.
 During this clerkship, Mr. Hutchins gained extensive familiarity with federal civil and criminal trial practice.

-Mr. Hutchins’s technical background relates to solid-state electronic device fabrication.
+Mr. Hutchins' technical background relates to solid-state electronic device fabrication.
 He also gained experience in various packaging technologies for electronic circuitry while working as an Eastman Kodak Scholar for Eastman Kodak Company.

 Mr. Hutchins has taught patent law at the Catholic University of America's Columbus School of Law and intellectual property legal drafting at George Washington University Law School.